Bone Marrow Suppression During Cancer Treatment in Children

 - Cough or shortness of breath

-- Signs of infection anywhere in the body such as swelling, pus, redness, warmth
+- Signs of infection anywhere in the body, such as swelling, pus, redness, warmth, and pain

 Symptoms of low red blood cells (anemia) can include:

-- Tiredness that doesn't get better with rest
+- Extreme tiredness that doesn't get better with rest

 - Increased heart rate